Vatsalshah2797/laravelContentScheduler/README.md

 ## About Laravel

-Laravel 9 Content Scheduler Web Application
+Laravel 9 Content Scheduler And User Wallet Management Web Application

 Steps to be followed
 ===============================